AvensioDev/shared/docs/api/classes/List.md

 > **slice2**(`startIndex`, `endIndex`): `List`\<`E`\>

-Defined in: list.ts:102
+Defined in: list.ts:260

-<p>With this variant of slice, the end index can be used as a direction value.</p>
+Slice the list while interpreting `endIndex` as a direction toggle.
-<p>When the end index is negative, then it will be sliced to the left.</p>

 #### Parameters